-These real-time capabilities on the V-Series appliance integrate with industry-leading Websense Web Security software to provide Web filtering with over 90 default URL categories and more than 120 network and application protocols.
+These real-time capabilities on the V-Series appliance integrate with industry-leading Websense Web Security software to provide Web filtering with over 90 default URL categories and control of more than 150 network protocols and applications.

 - Software on the appliance can be linked with Websense Data Security solutions, to give data security software access to both Master Database URL categorization and user information collected by Websense Web filtering services. - Software on the appliance can also be synchronized with Websense hybrid Web filtering, an on-demand, cloud-based service, to apply your organization's policies to off-site users, or to branch offices, remote campuses, and so on.